quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 This event's main goal is to prevent a large proliferation of specific purpose events (e.g., packets_acknowledged, flow_control_updated, stream_data_received).
-We want to give implementations the opportunity to (selectively) log this type of signal without having to log packet-level details (e.g., in packet_received).
+Implementations have the opportunity to (selectively) log this type of signal without having to log packet-level details (e.g., in packet_received).
-Since for almost all cases, the effects of applying a frame to the internal state of an implementation can be inferred from that frame's contents, we aggregate these events in this single "frames_processed" event.
+Since for almost all cases, the effects of applying a frame to the internal state of an implementation can be inferred from that frame's contents, these events are aggregated into this single "frames_processed" event.

 Note: This event can be used to signal internal state change not resulting directly from the actual "parsing" of a frame (e.g., the frame could have been